offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

       4--3--2--1
    ```

    The recursive graph above shows how $0.17 can be produced from a minimum of 5 coins: 1 x 13 cent denomination and 4 x 1 cent denomination.
 However, it recomputes identical parts of the graph multiple times.
 For example, the branch 3--2--1 is independently computed 5 times.
 With dynamic program, that branch would only be computed once.
-The result of that computation would be re-used each time it was encountered.
+The result of that computation would be re-used each time 3 was encountered.

 `{bm-ignore} \b(read)_NORM/i`
 `{bm-error} Apply suffix _NORM or _SEQ/\b(read)/i`